 But we believe these young people have just as much potential as anyone else to bring about change – in their own lives, and also in their community.

-Our purpose is to develop young leaders to bring hope and lasting change to disadvantaged communities.
+Our purpose is to develop young people to bring hope and lasting change to disadvantaged communities.

 Because we know that despite their often difficult circumstances, these young people have energy, passion and creativity.
 They know what their communities need, and have the ideas and the influence to make them better places.
 We’ve seen them bring about change not only in themselves, but also in their own communities.

-Our vision is to see disadvantaged communities changed for good through the service of young leaders.
+Our vision is to see disadvantaged communities changed for good through the service of young people.

-We know that these young leaders can act as positive role models and inspire the next generation to reach their fullest potential too.
+We know that these young people can act as positive role models and inspire the next generation to reach their fullest potential too.

 Because as one young person we met says, ‘If you had a choice between two youth workers, one from a ‘rich’ background who knew nothing about what it was like to grow up on an estate, or one who had grown up on an estate and knew how tough it was, who would you rather talk to about your problems?’